 AOFM risks are categorised as strategic, portfolio, or operational.
-Given the specialist nature of its core business, the AOFM focuses on financial risk management, which applies to all financial and portfolio risks – including the RMBS, cash management and debt portfolios, and associated issuance activities.
+Given the specialist nature of its core business, the AOFM has a particular focus on financial risk management, which applies to all financial and portfolio risks - including cash management and debt portfolios, and associated issuance activities.
 That said, however, this is not at the expense of ensuring appropriate oversight of strategic and operational risks.

-Business groups within the entity have developed operational plans for 2017-18.
+Business groups have developed operational plans for 2018-19.
 These detail the range of tasks and initiatives that each group will undertake in support of the AOFM achieving its core objectives.

-The objectives the AOFM seeks to achieve include: the advancement of macroeconomic growth and stability; the effective operation of financial markets, through issuing debt; investing in financial assets; and managing debt, investments and cash for the Australian Government (for more information see Outcome 1 for the AOFM as published in the Treasury Portfolio Budget Statements 2017-18).
+The objectives the AOFM seeks to achieve include: the advancement of macroeconomic growth and stability; the effective operation of financial markets, through issuing debt; investing in financial assets; and managing debt, investments and cash for the Australian Government (for more information see Outcome 1 for the AOFM as published in the Treasury Portfolio Budget Statements 2018-19).
 The annual focus is on meeting the Government’s financing requirements while managing the trade-offs between cost and risks for the cash and debt portfolios.
 To achieve this, the AOFM needs to take account of market conditions and other portfolio considerations, which are likely to be impacted by current issuance decisions.
 To be successful in its roles as portfolio manager and issuer, the AOFM plans AGS issuance based on an annual debt management strategy.
-The 2017‑18 debt management strategy has been reviewed and endorsed by the Treasury Secretary and subsequently approved by the Treasurer.
+The 2018 19 debt management strategy has been reviewed and endorsed by the Secretary to the Treasury and subsequently approved by the Treasurer.
 As has been the case in recent years, the debt management strategy calls for Treasury Bond issuance to be weighted towards relatively long tenors, for Treasury Note and Treasury Indexed Bond issuance to be undertaken primarily to support ongoing investor engagement, and for precautionary asset balances to be maintained at a level necessary to allow for a degree of flexibility to respond to deteriorating market conditions, should they arise.

 The AOFM endeavours to maintain sufficient issuance flexibility to be able to respond appropriately to changes in its operating environment.
 The AOFM is also acutely aware of the need to monitor external factors, such as market conditions, that have the potential to impact its ability to meet the Government’s financing requirements.
 It does this through various means, including by liaising with a comprehensive and extensive network of domestic and offshore market contacts based on its relationships with intermediaries and investors.

 The AOFM is a specialised entity with staff skilled in debt and related portfolio management, risk management, financial investments, and financial reporting.
 Its core business requires staff to foster relationships and communicate effectively with the finance sector in particular.
 The Workforce Plan 2014-2018 was developed and used as an effective means of maintaining a focus on the need for: (1) recruiting high quality potential capable of being developed in a manner to support AOFM operations; (2) assessing the AOFM’s capacity to meet its core objectives and developing existing staff through training and opportunities with reference to that assessment; and (3) providing the guidance and management for staff to maximise the potential of AOFM overall.

 Key priorities for the reporting periods are: